Welcome to the road less traveled.

 But lack the training or experience for the task?

-Learn about TIMO, a one-of-a-kind Missions Apprenticeship Program
+Learn about TIMO, a one-of-a-kind Missions Training Program

 Interested in serving Short-term?
 To talk to us about one of these programs or any other ministry avenue, just fill out an inquiry form.